April 4, 2023

-I am very proud of the performance of our Bank and of our employees during this challenging year.
-I am very hopeful, seeing the recovery in businesses that struggled during the prior year, many of whom we helped.
-We look forward to a healthy, strong, and prosperous 2022.
-I would like to thank our faithful clients, employees, and shareholders for your continued support.
+I am very proud of the performance of our Bank and of our employees during 2022 and especially in the first part of 2023.
+I would like to thank our faithful clients, employees and shareholders for your continued support.

 Very truly yours,